 +1, the Conversion funnels

 Installing Google Analytics to your website and following your sales metrics are essential, but if you would like to understand your visitors more, you need to step forward and add behavioral analytics to your website as well.
 Expanding your current metrics will be a new dimension in increasing your sales.
 It just works, easily.
-Start using these tools by signing up to a free plan.
+Start using these tools.